magacula/my-spotify-insights/server/README.md

-# This repo serves as Flask Backend
+# This repo serves as the Flask Backend

 ## How to Start Backend Flask Server